 Hubba Bubba is a brand of bubble gum originally produced by Wm.
 Wrigley Jr. Company, a subsidiary of Mars, Incorporated, in the United States in 1979 but more recently produced in countries around the world.
-The bubble gum got its name from the phrase "Hubba Hubba" that military personnel in World War II used to express approval.
-The main gimmick used to promote the gum is that Hubba Bubba is less sticky than other brands of bubble gum and so burst bubbles are easier to peel from your skin.
-The first portions of Hubba Bubba were produced in the traditional bubble gum flavor often referred to as Original, but different flavors of gum have been produced all around the world.
-Many, but not all, of these flavors are based on fruit.
-Hubba Bubba products also include many flavors of soda, bubble gum and squeeze pouches.
+The bubble gum got its name from the phrase "Hubba Hubba", which some military personnel in World War II used to express approval.
+The main gimmick used to promote the gum is that as Hubba Bubba's is less sticky than other brands of gum it is easier to peel off your skin after a bubble bursts.
+When Hubba Bubba was first marketed, the gum's flavor (often referred to as 'original') was similar to that of others, but over time, different flavors of gum have been produced all around the world.
+Many, but not all, of these flavors are fruit-based.
+In addition, Hubba Bubba products have branched out, and also include flavors of soda, bubble gum and squeeze pouches.